-Supplement dated July 24, 2024 to the Fund's Prospectus (the "Prospectus") and Statement of Additional Information ("SAI"), dated January 31, 2024, as supplemented from time to time
+Supplement dated September 26, 2022 to the Fund's Summary Prospectus, Prospectus and Statement of Additional Information ("SAI"), each dated September 14, 2022, as supplemented from time to time

-This supplement provides new and additional information beyond that contained in the Prospectus and SAI and should be read in conjunction with the Prospectus and SAI.
-Capitalized terms and certain other terms used in this supplement, unless otherwise defined in this supplement, have the meanings assigned to them in the Prospectus and SAI.
+This supplement provides new and additional information beyond that contained in the Summary Prospectus, the Prospectus and the SAI and should be read in conjunction with the Summary Prospectus, the Prospectus and the SAI.
+Capitalized terms and certain other terms used in this supplement, unless otherwise defined in this supplement, have the meanings assigned to them in the Summary Prospectus, the Prospectus and the SAI.